roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

+===

- ****** Diary of a Secretary/Slut Ch.
-06 ****** bysex4every1© But he didn't ask, and I didn't offer.
+But he didn't ask, and I didn't offer.
 So, after an uneventful cab drive, I snuck into the house and headed straight to the bathroom to take a much needed shower.
 After throwing my dirty clothes in the laundry basket, I put on a nighty - a short one.
 When I came back down, dinner was on the table and hubby was clearly in a playful mood, after seeing me in my nighty.
 Figuring I might as well give him a turn too, I got down on my knees in front of him and sucked his balls dry.
 When he was about to cum, I jacked him off all over the floor - deliberately not taking his spunk in my mouth.
 He seemed content with that smidgen of sexual attention, so we ate dinner and spent the rest of the night in front of the tv.

  In the morning, I got up and left before he was up, I wanted to get an early start.
 After arriving at the office around 8.15, I managed to catch up on some paperwork by the time the guys started arriving.
 Brian was the first one to stumble in, but was clearly too tired for any kind of action.
 Aside from the standard hello, he just walked into his office, probably to get some more sleep.